 - Tax returns

-We make every reasonable effort to ensure that client NPI is protected at all times while in our possession to prevent loss, misuse, disclosure or modification of personal information, as well as any unauthorized access to NPI.
+We make every reasonable effort to ensure that this data is protected while in our possession to prevent loss, misuse, disclosure, or unauthorized access.

-We maintain electronic safeguards including forced password resets every 60 days, desktop timeouts, TLS email encryption and website encryption via a SHA-2 SSL certificate.
+We maintain electronic safeguards including forced password resets for our employees, password complexity requirements, auto desktop lockouts, TLS email encryption and website encryption via a SHA-2 SSL certificate.

 Third party “memory sticks” or thumb drives are prohibited from the company’s premises.